 Our Guinness Braised Corned Beef is rendered to perfect tenderness in the Instant Pot and then quickly broiled to melt and crisp the fat cap.
 Served up with braised cabbage and Traditional Irish Colcannon straight from our family recipe archives.

-This dark Irish Stout is the perfect match for this brisket.
-The flavor screams and it comes together quickly in the IP.
-You can also cook this in a Dutch oven or slow cooker for 6-8 hours (depending on this size) but IP makes it so much faster and sometimes we just need a meal to be fast, this was one of those days!
+This dark Irish Stout is the perfect match for this brisket, creating killer flavor and it comes together quickly in the IP.
+You can also cook this in a Dutch oven or slow cooker for 6-8 hours (depending on this size) but IP makes it so much faster and sometimes it’s nice to get in and out of the kitchen in a flash!

 Buy the best cut of beef possible: This is often overlooked as folks look for the best deal, and I totally get it.
 But sometimes when quality is sacrificed for cost the meal suffers.
 The cut of meat is everything, even in “cheap cuts” still invest in the best you can source.